-"Facade string" means a row of facades along a street that are physically attached to each other $[\div]$ .
+"Facade string" means a row of facades along a street that are physically attached to each other [+].

-"FEMA flood maps" means maps that set flood insurance rates, regulate floodplain development, and delineate "100-year" floodplain boundaries that are prepared under the Federal Emergency Management Agency ("FEMA") National Flood Insurance Program.
-FEMA flood maps contain flood zones that describe different levels of flood risk and elevation[+].
+"FEMA flood maps" means maps that set flood insurance rates, regulate floodplain development, and delineate "100year" floodplain boundaries that are prepared under the Federal Emergency Management Agency ("FEMA") National Flood Insurance Program.
+FEMA flood maps contain flood zones that describe different levels of flood risk and elevation[;].

-"Flat" means a dwelling that is confined to a single $story[\div]$ .
+"Flat" means a dwelling that is confined to a single story [+].

-"Floor area" means the sum of the gross horizontal areas of all floors of a building[7] or buildings on the same lot, including interior [balconies and] balconies, mezzanines, and storage areas[7] measured from the exterior face of exterior walls or from the centerline of a wall separating two structures.
+"Floor area" means the sum of the gross horizontal areas of all floors of a building $[\tau]$ or buildings on the same lot, including interior [balconies and] balconies, mezzanines, and storage areas, measured from the exterior face of exterior walls or from the centerline of a wall separating two structures.

-- (1) Floor area shall include the area of [roofed porches or lanai having more than one wall and of accessory structures on the same lot.]: - (A) Roofed structures; - (B) Canopies or trellises that are less than fifty per cent open to sky or closable; - (C) Accessory structures on the same lot; - (D) Above-grade parking structures and covered loading driveway areas; - (E) Mechanical and machine rooms; and - (F) Enclosed stairwells and roof area over elevator shafts; - The floor area of roofed structures that are not enclosed by walls shall be measured from the exterior face of its supporting structure, columns, posts, or the determined useable area it covers; - (3) [Stairwells, elevator shafts, parking facilities and loading spaces, including their driveways, shall be excluded.]
-Floor area shall exclude: - (A) Stairwells open on at least two sides with only handrailing or fall protection; - (B) Elevator shafts; - (C) Basements and below-ground structures; - (D) Screening for rooftop machinery equipment; - (E) Covered drop-offs located at or leading to the street curb; - (F) Areas under overhangs or awnings along street frontages; - (G) Lanais less than fifteen per cent of interior floor area; and - (H) Storage areas located within parking structures; and - (4) Upon review and approval by the executive director, floor area may exclude robotic parking systems and its machinery, and other high efficiency parking systems.
+- (1) Floor area shall include the area of [roofed porches or lanai having more than one wall and of accessory structures on the same lot.]: - (A) Roofed structures; - (B) Canopies or trellises that are less than fifty per cent open to sky or closeable; - (C) Accessory structures on the same lot; - (D) Above-grade parking structures and covered loading driveway areas; - (E) Mechanical and machine rooms; and - (F) Enclosed stairwells and roof area over elevator shafts; - (2) The floor area of roofed structures that are not enclosed by walls shall be measured from the exterior face of its supporting structure, columns, posts, or the determined useable area it covers; - (3) [Stairwells, elevator shafts, parking facilities and loading spaces, including their driveways, shall be excluded.]
+Floor area shall exclude: - (A) Exterior stairwells open on at least two sides with only handrailing or fall protection; - (B) Elevator shafts;

+- (C) Basements and below-ground structures; - (D) Vertical screening for rooftop machinery equipment; - (E) Covered drop-offs located at or leading to the street curb; - (F) Areas under overhangs or awnings along street frontages; and - (G) Lanais less than twenty per cent of interior floor area; - (4) Upon review and approval by the executive director, floor area may exclude robotic parking systems and its machinery, and other high efficiency parking systems.

 "Floor area ratio" or "FAR" means the ratio of the total building floor area as expressed in square feet to the total land area as expressed in square feet.
-The FAR is determined by dividing the total floor area on a [development] lot by the lot area of that [development] lot[;].
+The FAR is determined by dividing the total floor area on a [development] lot by the lot area [of that development lot;].
 FAR may be modified based on incentive zoning.
 See Figure IZ.1 (incentive zoning map), dated January 2024, and Figure IZ.2 (incentive zoning table), dated January 2024, made a part of this chapter, and attached at the end of this chapter.

-"Floor area ratio transfer credit" means a unit of measurement integral to section 15-217-84 (floor area ratio transfer) and which is established on a one-to-one basis between sending site(s) and a receiving site[;].
+"Floor area ratio transfer credit" means a unit of measurement integral to section 15-217-84 (floor area ratio transfer) and which is established on a one-to-one basis between sending site(s) and a receiving site[ $\frac{1}{2}$ ].

 "Frontage" means the area between a building elevation and the vehicular lanes, inclusive of its built and planted components.
-Frontage is divided into two components: private frontage and public frontage[;].
+Frontage is divided into two components: private frontage and public frontage [+].

 "Frontage line" means a lot line bordering the public frontage.
-See Figure $[\frac{1.14}]$ $\underline{13}$ (pedestrian zone treatment), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter[ $\div$ ].
+See Figure [1.14] 13 (pedestrian zone treatment), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter[+].

 "Frontage occupancy" means the minimum length of the principal frontage that must contain a building street front element.
-See Figure [1.13] $\underline{12}$ (building placement and encroachments), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter[ $\neq$ ].
+See Figure [1.13] 12 (building placement and encroachments), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter[ $\div$ ].